mingrammer/cfmt/README.md

 ## Contextual Functions

-> Note: `cfmt.Errorf` function does not do same things to `fmt.Errorf`, but just same as `fmt.Printf` with red colored text.
+> Note: cfmt.Errorf function does not do same things to fmt.Errorf, but to fmt.Printf with red colored text.

 - Success (Green)
   - Fsuccess, Fsuccessf, Fsuccessln